FarronF/limerick-council-meetings/meetings/2022/09/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 14th July 2022.md

 The date for the next meeting of the Cappamore Kilmallock District was agreed by the

-Elected Members as Wednesday 21st September at 3pm in Deebert House Hotel.---
+Elected Members as Wednesday 21st September at 3pm in Deebert House Hotel.
+---
 Signed: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 Date:\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-Cathaoirleach---
+Cathaoirleach
+---